Bader-G/wp-weather-widget/README.md

 All requirements for the project have been completed including the ability to dynamically set a location.

 Made as a WordPress plugin for easy installation.
-Widget was developed usinh an bbject orientent apprach for scalability.
+Widget was developed using an object orientent apprach for scalability.

 D. A short paragraph outlining your thoughts on the test